After Attack, Trump and Democrats may both get what they want

 WASHINGTON — This iron rule of Washington politics was in full effect Wednesday: Never waste a crisis, even — or especially — if it's a deadly terror attack.

-For President Donald Trump, it meant using Sayfullo Saipov, the driver who plowed his truck into cyclists in Manhattan on Tuesday, as an embodiment of the reason Congress should enact his plan to eliminate America's diversity visa lottery program.
+For President Donald Trump, it meant using Sayfullo Saipov, the Uzbek immigrant accused of plowing a truck into cyclists in Manhattan on Tuesday, as an embodiment of the reason Congress should enact his plan to eliminate America's diversity visa lottery program.

 For Senate Minority Leader Chuck Schumer, D-N.Y., it meant bashing the president for proposing to cut anti-terrorism funding for big cities like New York that the lawmaker vowed to protect.